mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 From this point, the meaning of the dharma connected with the self is not merely the idea of all things we have usually thought, but kind of everything without exception, which means the internal and external factors that your individual existence is constituted of.
 In other words, the dharma connected with you is something connected in the wide range.
 Because without you, “all things” doesn’t make sense.
 Even though you say “all things”, if “all things” are not connected with you, then “all things” doesn’t make sense, because that is nothing but an idea.

 [Does] Japan exist?
 Japan exists, or an unknown planet exists, someone says, but you have never seen it.
 You don’t know what Japan is, because you have never been there.
 So conceptually you have lots of knowledge, but still this is believing in the principle or idea.
-Of course, Japan exists on earth, but still it’s an idea.
+Of course, Japan exists on Earth, but still it’s an idea.
 So, I think without *us* – if the idea of Japan is not connected with *your* individual life – the idea of Japan exists, but it doesn’t really make sense for your life.
 [There is] still some gap between.
 But if you taste Japan – or the unknown planet – in some sense, I think Japan is no longer an idea, Japan is something real connected with you.
 [It is] that kind of pretty deep flavor you can taste on your tongue, with your body.
 Flavor is not an idea, flavor is your body.
 Your ideas, your body, and everything connected: that is flavor.

 So the dharma connected with [your] individual life is not an idea of universal things, common to everything, in which you presume [an] idea of “all things” in advance.
 Is that clear?
 But [it is] all things which exist in the whole wide range, as long as [your] individual life is connected with it in some sense, [or] in many senses.
 That is called *dharma*, we say.